-When you think of Southern California, you think of salty air from the green-tinted Pacific ocean, blue skies, and surfing.
-Orange County is the embodiment of surf culture in a place where waves are the dream and surfing happens any day of the week, year-round.
-These iconic beaches stretch for 42 miles and offer a lot of surfing destinations for tourists and locals alike.
+When you think of Southern California, you think of surfing.
+Orange County is the embodiment of surf culture in a place where waves are the dream and surfing happens every single day.
+The county’s beaches stretch for 42 miles and offer world-class surfing destinations for tourists and locals alike.
 Here, are the best surf spots in Orange County for all skill levels.

 Huntington Beach Pier